 3. KPIs for risk mitigation and for improving resilience.

-If you are interested in the full presentation of Eric’s research and results, including many more example of real-world KPIs for APIs, please click here to gain access to the complete presentation of KPIs for APIs (presented as live webinar on August 27, 2020, and available as replay after that date).
+If you are interested in the full presentation of Eric’s research and results, including many more examples of real-world KPIs for APIs, please click here to gain access to the complete presentation of KPIs for APIs (presented as a live webinar on August 27, 2020, and available as replay after that date).